Weatherfield Academy embraces ‘British Values’

 A Head teachers’ lunch is held every half term with pupils selected to attend due to their improvement in manners or consistency.

 Free Speech is encouraged through Pupil Voice and the School Council.
-The ability to wait turns and listen to others is encouraged from the first day within the Academy.
-The ability to debate is a difficult concept for many young people, however through a well-developed PSCHE curriculum skills are encouraged.
+The ability to wait for turns and listen to others is encouraged from the first day within the Academy.
+The ability to debate is a difficult concept for many young people, however, through a well-developed PSCHE curriculum skills are encouraged.

 Our curriculum promotes British Values as does our system of Assemblies as does our Academy Motto: ‘To Become the Best Person You Can Be’